 This post brought to you in partnership with WildBrain.

 Last week I shared with you how we were watching Tiddlytubbies and learning about colors – we had SO much fun!
-This week my 3 year old and I have been having new adventures right inside my living room with Cody, a WildBrain Youtube channel we recently discovered!
-He’s crazy fun and extremely educational which is why I love him!
+This week my 3 year old and I have been having new adventures right inside my living room!
+We’ve been having crazy fun and discovering new educational videos which is capturing both of our interests!
 That’s why I wanted to dye beans and make these color sensory bins!

 It’s a great way for her to learn while relating to places she loves to go and things she loves to play with!
 Just watch this episode of Cody at the playground – in 30 minutes my daughter was shouting out letters she recognized, counting, playing pretend and running around the living room looking for the colors that Cody was finding!

 Learn Colors at the Playground: